-Oceana MedNet would contribute to reaching the 10% CBD target in the Mediterranean Sea complementing the marine N2000 network with the coastal characteristic of the existing marine N2000 make MedNet a practical and useful strategic tool to spatially complement the N2000 network (see Figure 11).
+Oceana MedNet would contribute to reaching the 10% CBD target in the Mediterranean Sea complementing the marine N2000 network

+The insufficient coverage, the low representativeness of open sea ecosystems together with the coastal characteristic of the existing marine N2000 make MedNet a practical and useful strategic tool to spatially complement the N2000 network (see Figure 11).
 It is also necessary to highlight that MedNet has been designed taking into account the principal Mediterranean circulation patterns to allow for the connectivity of the network.